-Continuous data were tested for normality with visual inspection of their distribution curves and the Kolmogorov-Smirnov test and were found to be not normally distributed.
-Thus, data were presented as median (IQR).
-The Mann-Whitney U test was used for comparisons of variables before and after the implementation of the cross-site working model.
+The data were tested for normality with the Kolmogorov-Smirnov test, were found to be not normally distributed and were thus presented as median (interquartile range).
+The Mann Whitney U test was used for comparisons of variables before and after the implementation of the cross-site working model.
 Binary variables were compared between the two periods with the chi square test.
 The temporal evolution of the length of stay in days, the time to first consultation by a senior member of the team in hours and the admission temperature in °C were presented in boxplots with each year presented as a separate boxplot.
-The length of stay was divided into quintiles and the quintile corresponding to the longer duration of stay was used as the dependent variable in a binary multivariable regression model with gestational age, birth weight z-score, admission temperature, arterial cord pH and admission year as covariates.
-This multivariable regression model was constructed to describe the relative contributions of the selected covariates to a longer duration of stay.
-The continuous parameter 'admission year' was used instead of the binary 'cross site period' to minimise type I and type II error by dichotomising a continuous variable.
-Multicollinearity among the independent variables in the regression analysis was assessed by examination of a correlation matrix for the independent variables.
-Cox proportional hazards analysis with length of stay as the outcome variable and the year of admission and gestational age as covariates, was used to examine the effect of the admission year on the length of stay.